ibm-cloud-docs/containers/storage-utilities.md

 7. Verify that your data is successfully backed up or restored.
     * **Backup**:
         1. Find your {{site.data.keyword.cos_full_notm}} service instance in the [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources).
-        2. From the navigation, select **Buckets** and click on the bucket that you used in your backup configuration.
+        2. From the navigation, select **Buckets** and click the bucket that you used in your backup configuration.
 Your backup is displayed as an object in your bucket.
         3. Review the compressed files.
 You can download the `*.gz` file, extract the file, and verify the backed-up data.

     * **Restore**: